ome/devspace/README.md

 The following instructions explain how to deploy a devspace on OpenStack.
 First, you will need to have an account on [OME OpenStack](https://pony.openmicroscopy.org).

-Your SSH and Git configuration files should be used for fetching from and pushing to the Git repositories.
+The SSH and Git configuration files are used for fetching from and pushing to the Git repositories.
 They will be copied to the devspace.

 #### OpenStack configuration

 The following steps only need to be done the first time you want to generate instances.

 * Log into [OpenStack](https://pony.openmicroscopy.org)
-* Register a key.
-Go to ``Access & Security > Key Pairs`` and click on ``Import Key Pair``.
+* Register a key: Go to ``Access & Security > Key Pairs`` and click on ``Import Key Pair``.
 Copy the content of the public key you use to access our resources e.g. ``id_rsa.pub``
 * Under ``Access & Security > API Access``, download your configuration by clicking on ``Download OpenStack RC File v2.0``.
 The file will be named by default ``omedev-openrc.sh``.
 It will be used to set environment variables needed to connect to OpenStack via the command line.

 #### SSH and Git configuration files